Feyerabend/bb/workbook/ch03/ci/README.md

 ### Project

 *Adapt the below scripts and install in your own repository, with some more serious code.
-Also follow the suggestions of expanding the yml-script.*
+Also follow the suggestions of expanding the yml-script.
+Read-up on how Action works at GitHub.*

 ### Example on GitHUb